 Employee retention insights

 High employee turnover can be costly and disruptive.
 Tracking important recruitment metrics, especially employee retention rates, offers valuable insights into how well employees are adapting to their roles and how successful the company is at retaining its talent.
 It helps in crafting strategies to improve employee engagement and retention.
+In the U.S., the average cost to hire a new employee is about $4,700.
+Tracking metrics like cost per hire can reveal where you’re overspending.
+For example, if employee referrals consistently bring in top talent, you might allocate more budget to your referral program and less to expensive job listings.

 Process optimization